kazuho/draft-kazuho-httpbis-priority/draft-kazuho-httpbis-priority.md

 the client or the response priority from the server.

-The sole intention of prioritization is to optimize how responses are being provided, not to change what is provided as response.
+The sole intention of prioritization is to optimize how responses are being provided, not to change what is provided as the response.
 Therefore, a server MUST NOT generate different HTTP response based on the value of the Priority request header field.
 Sending a cacheable response that depends on the Priority request header field might lead to mis-prioritization, when a cache reuses that